Newton's laws of motion: Second law

 A common visual representation of forces acting in concert is the free body diagram, which schematically portrays a body of interest and the forces applied to it by outside influences.
 For example, a free body diagram of a block sitting upon an inclined plane can illustrate the combination of gravitational force, "normal" force, friction, and string tension.

 Newton's second law is sometimes presented as a definition of force, i.e., a force is that which exists when an inertial observer sees a body accelerating.
-In order for this to be more than a tautology — acceleration implies force, force implies acceleration — some other statement about force must also be made.
-For example, an equation detailing the force might be specified, like Newton's law of universal gravitation.
+This is sometimes regarded as a potential tautology — acceleration implies force, force implies acceleration.
+To go beyond tautology, an equation detailing the force might also be specified, like Newton's law of universal gravitation.
 By inserting such an expression for $\mathbf{F}$ into Newton's second law, an equation with predictive power can be written.
 Newton's second law has also been regarded as setting out a research program for physics, establishing that important goals of the subject are to identify the forces present in nature and to catalogue the constituents of matter.